TechCrunch Meetup and Pitch-Off during Mobile World Congress, Feb 28

 You can apply to pitch your Barcelona-based startup here.

-We’ll select approximately 10 great Barcelona-based startups to explain to our panel of VCs and TechCrunch editors why their startup is awesome in 60 seconds or less.
-You’ll be competing for an opportunity to attend our flagship event TechCrunch Disrupt in Berlin on December 4-5.
+We’ll select approximately 10 great Barcelona-based startups to explain to our panel of VCs and TechCrunch editors in 60 seconds or less why their startup is awesome.
+You’ll be competing for an opportunity to attend our flagship event, TechCrunch Disrupt, in Berlin on December 4-5.

 FIRST PLACE